rsalmei/ballbounce/README.md

     - create a red ball using the new build system;
     - avoid duplications in the generated balls;
     - protect against a potential infinite loop, trying to find a unique ball when all combinations has been exhausted.
-- make the Game Engine generic, abstracting drawable components
+- make the border an actual part of the board, allowing to change it (if there's no border, I could wrap around)
-    - remove caption (in preparation to an actual game);
+    - remove caption (in preparation for an actual game);
+    - implement better types for point, velocity and size;
+- walls and other obstacles inside the board
 - detect overlaps and paint differently
 - commands to dynamically insert and remove balls
 - command to reset colors and formats, maintaining the board